tomislavmedak/tomislavmedak.github.io/en/bordering/index.md

 socio-political context to another, nor can the introduction of institutional solutions bring the evolution of a certain context from one stage into another.
-That which we consider as belated and troubled process of catching-up is nothing else than a transfer of institutional forms into a context where the structure of social relations and already existing organizational forms provide different affordances and different resistances to a transplanted form than its original context.[^7]
+That which we consider as belated and troubled process of catching-up with the capitalist center is nothing else but a transfer of institutional forms into a context where the structure of social relations and already existing organizational forms provide different affordances and different resistances to a transplanted form than its original context.[^7] For these institutional forms to take hold and adapt in capitalist peripheries, cultural workers need to mobilise and organise to appropriate them and struggle to acertain their continued precarious existence.

 ## Crisis of Labor and Crisis of Dance

-The demise of two competing regimes within the world-system after the fall of socialism and the opening of China has seen the capitalist relations become uncontested, the division of labor global, the social inequality deeper.
+The demise of two competing regimes within the world-system after the fall of socialism and the opening of China has seen the capitalist relations become uncontested, the division of labor global, the social inequality in large parts of the world grow deeper.
 The flexibilization and proletarianization of the working class are a predominant social fact.
-If the sphere of productive labor and labor market provided the integrative mechanism of industrial capitalism, the modern dance has built its autonomy vis-à-vis that exact mechanism - and the post-modern dance has questioned that autonomy.
+If the sphere of productive labor and labor market provided the integrative mechanism of industrial capitalism, the modern dance has built its autonomy vis-à-vis that exact mechanism — and the post-modern dance has questioned that autonomy.
 Yet today, with the advanced de-industrialization in the capitalist core, high levels of unemployment and prevalent unstable employment, the socially integrative role of labor is crumbling away.
 And as its crumbling away, so is the constitutive relation of dance vis-à-vis the sphere of productive labor becoming troubled.

 If flexibility, adaptability and malleability of capacity to labor have become a general requirement for survival in the labor market, the border running between the subsumed body and the free body has become unsettled.
-Not only is the self-transformative laboring body of a dancer demanded of everyone, but the prevalent condition of the uncertainty of employment and multiple careers are more than ever a lot of a growing global dancing community.
+Not only is the self-transformative body of a dancer demanded of everyone, but the prevalent condition of the uncertainty of employment and multiple careers are more than ever a lot of a growing global dancing community.
 The logic of inner differentiation built around the axis heteronomy and autonomy of body is thus crumbling away.
-The laboring body is increasingly enjoined to be free and enterprising, while the dancing body increasingly demanded to show itself laboring to justify its privilege to free exploration.
+The laboring body is increasingly enjoined to be free and enterprising, while the dancing body is increasingly demanded to show itself laboring to justify its privilege to free exploration.

-But the crumbling-away of the constitutive relation of dance to labor sediments in various other aspects through which the dance field reproduces itself.
-As the number of trained dancers increases, the apprenticeship under a master choreographer becomes rare, the employment at a dance ensemble for most unlikely, the fragmentation and competition more expressed.
-Dancers surf between performing for many and making their own choreographic work; acquiring the broadest range of techniques and developing their own post-technique practices; scraping by and doing odd jobs on the side, producing small works, doing workshops and residencies and rarely reaching professional stability.
+The crumbling away of the constitutive distance of dance to capitalist labor sediments in various other aspects through which the dance field reproduces itself.
+As the number of trained dancers increases, apprenticeships under a master choreographer become rarer, employment in dance ensembles becomes unlikely for most, and the fragmentation and competition are more expressed.
+Dancers shuffle between mostly performing for others and rarely making their own choreographies; acquiring the broadest range of techniques and developing their own post-technique practices; and scraping by doing odd jobs on the side, producing small works, doing workshops and residencies, and rarely reaching professional stability.

-As a reflection of this a crisis of labor that is also crisis of dance, since the end of the 1990s the development of contemporary dance, primarily in what is known as conceptual dance or choreographic theater, is marked by upending of conventions of the theatrical representation and suspension of ontological identity between the body and movement.
-The performative formats seek to step outside of the scopic regime of theatrical stage, where the totality of choreographic relations is made transparent, and seeks other dispositives of encounter.
+As a reflection of the crisis of labor that is also a crisis of dance, since the end of the 1990s, the development of contemporary dance, primarily in what is known as conceptual dance or choreographic theater, has been marked by an upending of conventions of theatrical representation and the suspension of what Bojana Cvejić has termed the ontological identity between the body and movement.
+The performative formats seek to step outside of the scopic regime of theatrical stage, where the totality of choreographic relations is made transparent, and seeks other dispositives of encounter, including the exhibition, gallery, and museum.
 Production formats are becoming fluid, smaller and transformed into education, exhibition or residency.
-Dance seems no longer able or willing to uphold a position of privilege as an aesthetic form that provides a representation and experiential integration of bourgeois ideology dominating the present.
+Dance seems no longer able or willing to uphold a position of privilege as an aesthetic form that provides arepresentation and experiential integration of bourgeois ideology dominating the present.

 ## “Provinciality” of Dance in the Western Tradition and the Trans-Modern Condition